Looking Closely at the Growth Curve for Daqo New Energy Corp. (DQ)

 ROTH Capital gave a rating of “Neutral” to DQ, setting the target price at $200 in the report published on October 26th of the previous year.

-During the last 5 trading sessions, DQ rose by +1.27%, which changed the moving average for the period of 200-days by +247.58% in comparison to the 20-day moving average, which settled at $77.24.
-In addition, Daqo New Energy Corp. saw 31.56% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DQ fell by -3.98%, which changed the moving average for the period of 200-days by +241.57% in comparison to the 20-day moving average, which settled at $77.49.
+In addition, Daqo New Energy Corp. saw 25.05% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DQ